chages16/PasswordGenerator/README.md

 Using confirm prompts, I allowed the user to select what customisation they can add to their password.
 The basic password are random lower case letters.
 Based on the criteria the user selects, each character has a certian % chance of becoming a symbol/ capital or number.

 At the end, if the user wanted a phrase, I utilised a replace function in order to replace the existing characters of the password with the phrase input by the user.
 I used the phrase length and the password length to ensure that the phrase would always fit within the password.

+Made some adjustments and used checks and loops so that all the paramters listed by the user would appear in the password.

+Also created a quick check button for users who don't need a custom password.

 ## Deployment